 Goal Three.

-Menstrual Hygiene Education
+Menstrual Hygiene Education and counseling

 What we are doing

-- Help girls manage their menstruation at school through improved, girl-friendly sanitation facilities.
+Help girls manage their menstruation at school through improved, girl-friendly sanitation facilities.

-- Increase levels of knowledge related to menstrual health and puberty.
+Increase levels of knowledge related to menstrual health and puberty.

-- Increase support in the social ecosystem to shift norms and reduce stigma.
+Increase support in the social ecosystem to shift norms and reduce stigma.

 Goal Four.

-Our menstrual health approach includes both infrastructure and behavior change.
 Our infrastructure approach focuses on ensuring access to girl-friendly sanitation facilities that are gender-segregated, clean, well-lit, ventilated, and equipped with water for personal hygiene, waste bins for product disposal, doors that lock to ensure privacy, and in-stall components such as stall hooks and shelves.
-We factor in broader considerations like the sanitation block location, the location and positioning of the external door, and provision of in-block features such as full-length mirrors to ensure accessibility, functionality, and safety.

 Goal Five.